canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

 Restart the machine.

-(Optional) Install ssm agent and other tools
+(Optional) Install SSM agent and other tools
 --------------------------------------------

 .. code::